By using this site, you agree to the Privacy Policy and Terms of Use.

 GMJ_Submit_Banner

-Community pharmacies showed the largest gaps, with only 38% implementing proper segregation protocols compared to 67% in hospital settings.
-This disparity highlights the need for targeted interventions in community pharmacy practices.
+The research found that 68% of pharmacists lacked access to specialized disposal containers, while 34% reported inadequate storage facilities for hazardous pharmaceutical waste according to the Global Health Journal study.
+Community pharmacies showed the largest gaps, with only 38% implementing proper segregation protocols compared to 67% in hospital settings according to Sapkota et al. This disparity highlights the need for targeted interventions in community pharmacy practices.

 Training Deficits Undermine Safety Protocols

-The survey revealed that 42% of respondents had never received formal training on pharmaceutical waste management.
-Among those who had training, 28% described it as “inadequate” or “outdated,” according to findings published in the Global Health Journal.
+The survey revealed that 42% of respondents had never received formal training on pharmaceutical waste management according to findings published in the Global Health Journal.
+Among those who had training, 28% described it as “inadequate” or “outdated,” according to the study.

-Pharmacists working in rural areas faced additional challenges, with 55% reporting limited access to waste collection services.
-The study documented that improper disposal methods, including mixing pharmaceutical waste with general refuse, occurred in 31% of surveyed pharmacies.
+Pharmacists working in rural areas faced additional challenges, with 55% reporting limited access to waste collection services according to Sapkota et al. The study documented that improper disposal methods, including mixing pharmaceutical waste with general refuse, occurred in 31% of surveyed pharmacies.

-“These findings underscore the urgent need for comprehensive training programs and improved infrastructure support,” emphasized co-author Professor Agamutu Pariatamby.
-The research also highlighted positive correlations between years of experience and proper waste handling practices, suggesting that professional development initiatives could significantly improve outcomes.
+The research also highlighted positive correlations between years of experience and proper waste handling practices according to the Global Health Journal study, suggesting that professional development initiatives could significantly improve outcomes.

 Economic and Environmental Implications

-The study quantified the economic impact of inadequate pharmaceutical waste management, estimating annual disposal costs at RM 2.3 million across the two states.
-However, researchers noted that proper implementation could reduce long-term environmental remediation costs by up to 65%.
+The study quantified the economic impact of inadequate pharmaceutical waste management, estimating annual disposal costs at RM 2.3 million across the two states according to the research findings.
+However, researchers noted that proper implementation could reduce long-term environmental remediation costs by up to 65% according to the study.

-Environmental concerns featured prominently in pharmacist responses, with 73% expressing worry about groundwater contamination from improper disposal.
-The survey documented that antibiotics and hormonal medications were most frequently disposed of inappropriately, raising concerns about antimicrobial resistance development in environmental settings.
+Environmental concerns featured prominently in pharmacist responses, with 73% expressing worry about groundwater contamination from improper disposal according to Sapkota et al. The survey documented that antibiotics and hormonal medications were most frequently disposed of inappropriately, raising concerns about antimicrobial resistance development in environmental settings.

-Regulatory compliance varied significantly, with 29% of pharmacists reporting uncertainty about legal requirements.
+Regulatory compliance varied significantly, with 29% of pharmacists reporting uncertainty about legal requirements according to the Global Health Journal study.
 The study authors recommended strengthened oversight and clearer guidelines to address these regulatory gaps.

 Despite high awareness levels at 89%, only 42% of Malaysian pharmacists implement adequate pharmaceutical waste management protocols, creating significant environmental and public health risks.